 We have policies and procedures to ensure appropriate protection of PII and personal data, both in the platform and as part of our business operations.
-We comply with GDPR, CCPA, HIPAA, and similar privacy regulations globally, and we offer to sign data processing agreements with our customers.
+We offer to sign data processing agreements with our customers.
+We comply with GDPR, CCPA, and similar privacy regulations globally.
+HIPAA compliance is possible through a dedicated, customer-purchased add-on.